SystronLab/systronlab.github.io/_projects/interoperability.md

 #### 1. Commercial E2 Node (VIAVI Tester) with Open-Source RIC (OSC)

 **GitHub**: [uoy-research/oran-sc-ric-uoy](https://github.com/uoy-research/oran-sc-ric-uoy)<br>
-**Status**:
-Fetching KPMs: <span style="color: #609732;">Completed</span>
+**Status**: <span style="color: #609732;">Completed</span>

 The source code of the OSC RIC was modified to address interoperability issues encountered during its integration with the VIAVI tester.
 The modified OSC RIC was successfully integrated, and currently our xApp is able to fetch KPMs from the VIAVI tester.
-Next, we will be working on implementing ran control functions.

 <video controls preload="auto" style="width: 100%; height: auto;">
   <source src="/vid/viavi-kpm.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>

----
+Currently, testing actuations using the xApp is not feasible due to the underdeveloped state of the RIC's E2 interface.
+Actuations will be tested in the future as the RICs enhance their functionality for E2SM-RC and E2SM-CCC.

 #### 2. Open-Source E2 Node (srsRAN) with Open-Source RICs (OSC, FlexRIC)